Fed expects to keep its key rate near zero through 2023

-WASHINGTON (AP) — The Federal Reserve foresees the economy accelerating quickly this year but still expects to keep its benchmark interest rate pinned near zero through 2023, despite concerns in financial markets about potentially higher inflation.
+WASHINGTON (AP) — The Federal Reserve foresees the economy accelerating quickly this year yet still expects to keep its benchmark interest rate pinned near zero through 2023, despite concerns in financial markets about potentially higher inflation.

-The Fed on Wednesday significantly upgraded its forecasts for growth and inflation.
+With its brightening outlook, the Fed on Wednesday significantly upgraded its forecasts for growth and inflation.
 It now envisions the economy expanding 6.5% this year, up sharply from its previous projection in December of 4.2%.
-And it raises its forecast for inflation by the end of this year from its previous estimate of 1.8% to 2.4% as the economy gains momentum.
+And the Fed raised its forecast for inflation by the end of this year from 1.8% to 2.4% after years of chronically low inflation.

-That level of inflation would finally surpass the Fed’s 2% annual target after years of ultra-low inflation.
-But the Fed foresees inflation falling back to 2% in 2022 and 2.1% in 2023.

-The central bank also said it would continue to buy $120 billion in bonds each month to keep longer-term borrowing costs down.
+On Wall Street, investors registered their approval of the Fed’s low-rate message, sending stock indexes higher.
+And the closely watched yield on the 10-year Treasury note, which has surged in recent weeks on inflation concerns, declined slightly.

-The Fed’s upgraded forecasts will raise questions about what would cause it eventually to raise its key short-term rate, which affects many consumer and business loans.
-As the economy strengthens, the policymakers also think the unemployment rate will drop more quickly than they did in December: They foresee unemployment falling from its current 6.2% to 4.5% by year’s end and to 3.9%, near a healthy level, at the end of 2022.
+Still, the Fed’s upgraded forecasts will raise questions about what would cause it eventually to raise its key short-term rate, which affects many consumer and business loans.
+As the economy strengthens, the policymakers think the unemployment rate will drop more quickly than they did in December: They foresee unemployment falling from its current 6.2% to 4.5% by year’s end and to 3.9%, near a healthy level, at the end of 2022.

-That suggests that the Fed will be close to meeting its goals by 2023, when it expects inflation to exceed 2% and for unemployment to be at 3.5%.
+That suggests that the central bank will be close to meeting its goals by 2023, when it expects inflation to exceed its 2% target level and for unemployment to be at 3.5%.
 Yet it still doesn’t project a rate hike then.

+“The state of the economy in two or three years is highly uncertain,” Chair Jerome Powell said at a news conference after the Fed issued its latest policy statement.
+“I wouldn’t want to focus too much on the exact timing of a potential rate increase that far into the future.”

-Still, there are signs that some Fed officials, at least, are edging closer to reining in the central bank’s ultra-low-rate policies.
+There are signs, though, that some Fed officials, at least, are edging closer to reining in the central bank’s ultra-low-rate policies.
 Four of the 18 policymakers now expect a rate hike in 2022, up from just one in December.
 And seven predict a hike in 2023, up from five in December.
 The Fed doesn’t name which officials make which projections.

-The decision comes as Chair Jerome Powell faces a delicate balancing act: The economy is clearly improving.
+The decision comes as Powell faces a delicate balancing act: The economy is clearly improving.
 But if Powell sounds too optimistic, investors might assume the Fed will reverse its low-rate policies prematurely.
 That could send bond yields rising and potentially weaken the economy as borrowing becomes costlier for companies and households.

 Yet if Powell sounds worried that the job market is recovering only slowly, it might spark concerns that the Fed won’t be watchful enough about inflation pressures.
 That perception, too, could send bond yields rising as investors anticipate rising inflation.